Plugin System

 compute_plugin_hash() processes plugin.toml and companion.py in that order.
 Both file names are fed into the SHA-256 digest so that renaming a file without changing its content still invalidates the hash.

-from wolfhece._plugin_trust import compute_plugin_hash
+from wolfhece.plugins.trust import compute_plugin_hash

 from pathlib import Path